 Updated August 13, 2021

 France is the most visited country in the world, and it’s not surprising that most people planning a French city break head straight for Paris.
-But when short city stays become a more realistic holiday option again, don’t limit yourself to the capital – there are plenty of choices for a city break in France where you can get your fix of French food and culture.
+But don’t limit yourself to the capital – there are plenty of choices for a city break in France where you can get your fix of French food and culture.
 Try one of these.

 Mixing Riviera glamour with the more down-to-earth atmosphere found in a major city, Nice is one of the highlights of France’s Mediterranean coast.